 Now that I am grown, I find myself revisiting my childhood as a source of inspiration.
 Back in 2010, I quit my job to stay at home with a new baby.
 After a few months of adjusting to my new role as mother, I became reacquainted with my sewing machine and decided to start this blog and a pattern company called Lella Boutique.
 This name came about because of the sweet pink dress my mom made for me to twirl around in when I was a toddler.
 I called it my "Lella" dress--"Lella" being my way of saying "Cinderella" at that age.
 I could think of no sweeter emblem than that beloved dress to remind me to incorporate all of those wonderful childhood elements into my creative process.

 I have always been drawn to the beautiful fabrics of Moda, and began the joyful experience of designing fabric for them in 2013.
 (I'm still pinching myself on that one.)
-My first book, Charm School--18 Quilts from 5'' Squares (C&T Publishing/Stash Books) hit the shelves early 2017 and there's another slated for fall 2019.
+My first book, Charm School - 18 Quilts from 5'' Squares (C&T Publishing/Stash Books) hit the shelves early 2017 and there's another slated for September 2019: Jelly Filled - 18 Quilts from 2½" Strips.
 The best part of my job is that it allows me to stay home and be mama to my two spunky children, Olive and Lorenzo--who also like making things and keep life exciting down in southern Utah.